 The softest eggless chocolate cake you will ever make

 History calls it the depression cake.
-Its is also known as the crazy cake, wacky cake and what not.
+It is also known as the crazy cake, wacky cake, and whatnot.
 But definitely crazy as you would not believe the texture, for which we take so much care in preparing our regular cakes.
 It seems to have originated in the great depression era, roughly from 1929 through the IInd world war.

 This is the first cake recipe I am posting on my website.